Everyone must stay at home to help stop the spread of coronavirus.

 Wellfield Health Centre, 116 Oldham Road, Rochdale, Lancashire, OL11 1ADTel: 01706 397600

-Patients requiring repeat prescriptions are asked to give at least 48 hours' notice (excluding bank holidays and weekends) before their medication is required.
+We receive a large volume of repeat prescriptions every day and to process these safely we require two full working days' notice (excluding bank holidays and weekends).
 Prescriptions left after 10.00am on Friday may not be ready for collection until after 4.00pm on Tuesday.

 Please do not wait until you are almost out of medicine before requesting more, but do not request prescriptions until a week before they are due.